SamuGG/android-account-manager-example/README.md

 The **MainActivity** requires to be authenticated, so it will open LoginActivity automatically if no auth token could be retrieved from any acount.

 The **LoginActivity** is used for login and registration purposes equally.
-Once authenticated, the app stores in preferences the account name and the generated auth token.
+Once authenticated, the app stores in Preferences the account name and the generated auth token.

 ### How to login
 In this demo, a static account repository was created with dummy accounts, which you may use for testing: